klwalker-sb/LUCinSA_helpers/README.md

 ### To set and document parameter choices and compare outputs for model optimization

 ### Also (temporarily) hosts functions to:
-####        create modelling features from smoothed time-series indices and segmentation outputs
+###        create modelling features from smoothed time-series indices and segmentation outputs
-####        create single-year random forest classification model
+###        create single-year random forest classification model
 * rf_model
-####        apply random forest model to gridded data to create wall-to-wall ma
+###        apply random forest model to gridded data to create wall-to-wall map
 * rf_classification
 * mosaic